What should I know about dental teeth implants?

 Peri-implantitis is an ongoing loss of bone condition which anchors a dental implant and can eventually lead to failure.
 Peri-implantitis mimics periodontal disease.

-It is important that once implants are placed, patients should maintain good oral hygiene, including professional teeth cleaning as well as attend all scheduled follow-up appointments to monitor over time.
+It is important that once implants are placed, patients should maintain good oral hygiene afterward, including professional teeth cleaning as well as attend all scheduled follow-up appointments to monitor over time.